hfeeki/djfactory/README.rst

 What is it?
 ===========

-djfactory is the core of `playdoh`_, My Django starter kit, based on Mozilla's Playdoh. djfactory is *not* a collection of standalone apps.
+djfactory is the core of `djiashoujia`_, My Django starter kit, based on Mozilla's Playdoh. djfactory is *not* a collection of standalone apps.

 Check out the `djiashoujia docs`_ for a complete user guide.